Birdshot chorioretinopathy: Treatment

 Birdshot chorioretinopathy may show resistance to treatment.
 Immunosuppressant therapy along with oral corticosteroid has been somewhat effective in slowing down the progressive inflammation associated with the disorder, preserving visual integrity as much as possible.
 Long-term use of such medications must be closely monitored, however, due to the discomforting and potentially debilitating and life-threatening side-effects.

 Immunosuppressive drugs such as the therapeutic monoclonal antibody daclizumab, ciclosporin, methotrexate and Adalimumab, sold under the trade name Humira, have proven to be effective treatment options for birdshot chorioretinopathy.
 Substantial reduction and even stabilization of both vitreous inflammation and retinal vasculitis have been evident via electroretinography, during daclizumab (IL-2 receptor blocker) therapy.
 This is also supported by the observation of elevated levels of IL-2 in the eyes of patients.
 Loss of visual acuity unrelated to the inflammation caused by the disorder, however, often remains unchanged despite usage of the drug.
 This is reflected by the lack of difference in visual acuity and the vision-related quality of life among various treatment categories in birdshot patients.
 Contraindications and adverse side-effects are always a factor, as well.

-A corticosteroid implant surgically placed within the eye can be used for patients who are not able to achieve remission on or tolerate immunodulatory therapy, or in cases where this option presents less of a burden on life than long-term medical therapy.
+A corticosteroid implant surgically placed within the eye can be used for patients who are not able to achieve remission on or tolerate immunomodulatory therapy, or in cases where this option presents less of a burden on life than long-term medical therapy.